You may have been told you need to see a specialist to treat your high blood pressure if:

 Side effects and allergies can cause some people to stop taking their medication, or to take it incorrectly, which makes it less effective.
 Our specialists recommend the right combination and dosage of medications to bring your blood pressure under control.
 They will also work to eliminate medications that you no longer need.

 We provide the resources you need.
-Depending on your individual needs, your care may include visits with a cardiologist, nephrologist, endocrinologist, exercise physiologist, and a dietician.
+Depending on your individual needs, your care may include visits with a cardiologist, nephrologist, endocrinologist, exercise physiologist, and a dietitian.
 We address all the lifestyle and medical components you need to bring your high blood pressure under control.

 Blood Pressure Monitoring Education